Direct Data-Driven State-Feedback Control of Linear Parameter-Varying Systems: Data-driven synthesis of stabilizing LPV controllers

-This immediately reveals the required scheduling dependency of $F(p_k)$ that is inherited from the left-hand side, cf.~\eqref{eq:F=VZ}, which allows us to further simplify to~\eqref{eq:coupling-condition-sch-dep-4}.
-Now we can employ Lemma~\ref{lem:full-block-S-procedure} in the Appendix to formulate the conditions as a finite number of LMI constraints.

-Consider the definition of $F_Q$ in~\eqref{eq:F=VZ}.
-With the application of Kronecker property~\eqref{kr:mult} twice on $\Xf F(p_k)$, we can write it~as
+This immediately reveals the required scheduling dependency of $F(p_k)$ that is inherited from the left-hand side, cf.~\eqref{eq:F=VZ}, which allows us to further simplify~\eqref{eq:pfth2:1} to~\eqref{eq:coupling-condition-sch-dep-4}.
+Now, consider the definition of $F_Q$ in~\eqref{eq:F=VZ}.
+With the application of Kronecker property~\eqref{kr:mult} twice on $\Xf F(p)$, we can write it~as